 3) Control of Emerging Bunyaviruses.
 Arboviruses in the family of Bunyaviridae utilize a wide range of arthropod vectors, e.g. mosquitoes, midges or ticks to transmit pathogens that have a high impact on human and veterinary public health.
 The overall goal of this project is to establish and evaluate a vaccine platform for the rapid generation of new vaccines to protect livestock against emerging bunyaviruses.

-- 2013 to Present, Associate Professor, Diagnostic Medicine and Pathobiology, College of Veterinary Medicine, Kansas State University
+- 2013-2020, Associate Professor, Diagnostic Medicine and Pathobiology, College of Veterinary Medicine, Kansas State University

-- 2016 to Present, Kansas State University, Master of Public Health Graduate Faculty
+- 2016-Present, Kansas State University, Master of Public Health Graduate Faculty

 - PhD, Liverpool School of Tropical Medicine, Liverpool, UK

 - BS, Colorado State University